 Who can benefit from a cochlear implant?

 Cochlear implants are relevant for people with a severe to profound sensorineural hearing loss who do not benefit from the sound amplification of hearing aids and where this amplification has little or no effect.
+A cochlear implant can also be used as treatment for a unilateral severe sensorineural hearing loss, if the cochlea in the inner ear is intact.

 People who can benefit from cochlear implants normally have damaged or no hair cells in the inner ear and therefore cannot detect sound properly.